BrendanV11/CMPG-323-Project-2---32737742/README.md

 # Project-2---API-Development
-<p>This project use user authentication so you need to log in with a user and authorize that user to use operate freely</p>
+<p>This project use user authentication so you need to log in with a user and authorize that user to operate freely</p>

 <h3>Endpoints</h3>
   <ul>